 Limit Background Data, App by App

-If possible, go back to your home screen and open the app in question.
+If possible, go back to your home screen and open one of the apps that’s using too much data.
 See if it has any settings designed to restrict data usage.
 Rather than use Android to restrict Facebook’s data use, for example, you can jump into the Facebook app and turn down the frequency of push notifications or turn them off altogether.
 Not only does turning off notifications and constant polling cut down on your data use but it’s great for extending your battery life.

 Not every app will have these kind of settings, however–or have as fine-tooth control as you wish.
 So, there’s another option.